 -

 When you click on individual files, a small preview will appear on the right side of the interface.
-Disk Drill can display previews for all file types, as long as they’re natively supported by your OS or through third-party apps installed on your computer.
-If you want a full preview, click the eye icon next to the file name or right-click and select Preview from the menu.
+Disk Drill can display previews for all file types (as long as they’re natively supported by your OS or through third-party apps installed on your computer).
 Each file also comes with a Recovery Chances rating, which shows how likely the file is to be restored successfully.
 This rating will be displayed as High, Average, or Low.
-Pretty straightforward, right? 👀
+But here’s the simpler rule: If a file opens cleanly, it survived formatting intact and should recover without issues.

 -